How Brock Lesnar built a successful career. Explore key moments that defined the journey.

 In March 2002, Brock Lesnar made his televised WWE debut, immediately portrayed as a dominant force under the guidance of Paul Heyman.

-In mid-2002, Brock Lesnar won the WWE Championship at the age of 25, becoming the youngest performer to ever win the championship.
+In mid-2002, Brock Lesnar won the WWE Championship at the age of 25, becoming the youngest performer to win the championship.

-In January 2003, Brock Lesnar defeated Big Show at Royal Rumble to enter the Rumble match, which he won by last eliminating The Undertaker, earning a title shot at WrestleMania XIX.
+In January 2003, at Royal Rumble, Brock Lesnar defeated Big Show to enter the Rumble match, which he won by last eliminating The Undertaker, earning a title shot at WrestleMania XIX.

 In 2003, Brock Lesnar won the Royal Rumble match, earning a title shot at WrestleMania XIX.